ethereum/py-evm/docs/api/eth/index.rst

 Py-EVM
 ======

 This section aims to provide a detailed description of all APIs.
-If you are looking for something more hands-on or higher-level check out the existing `EVM guides </guides/eth>`_.
+If you are looking for something more hands-on or higher-level check out the existing :doc:`EVM guides </guides/eth/index>`.

 .. toctree::
    :maxdepth: 4